-Tanzanian food is unsubtle but nonetheless it is mouth-watering and filling.
+Tanzanian foods are unsubtle but nonetheless, they are mostly mouth-watering and filling.
 Most of the dishes that make up Tanzanian cuisine are typical all over East Africa.
 The country’s diet is largely based on starches like sorghum, millet, pilaf, beans and cornmeal.
-Tanzania food has been gradually developing, and items have a wide variety that ranges from vegetables and fruits to milk products and meat.
-Portuguese explorers introduced cassava and groundnuts, which went on to become a vital part of the nation’s diet.
+Over the years, Tanzania foods have been gradually developing, and the items have a wide variety that ranges from vegetables and fruits to milk products and meat.
+Again, Portuguese explorers introduced cassava and groundnuts which went on to become a vital part of the nation’s diet.

 Most Delicious Tanzanian Foods

-Ugali is the meal that could be considered Tanzania’s national dish.
+Ugali is the meal that could be considered as Tanzania’s national dish.
 It is a stiff dough prepared with cornmeal (maize meal), cassava flour, sorghum or millet.
 The dish is usually served with a sauce that contains either fish, meat, cooked vegetables or beans.
 Typically, it is eaten from a large bowl that is shared by all the people seated at the table.
 A well-prepared ugali is neither too sticky nor dry.

 2. Nyama Choma

 If there is one meal that can be described as essentially Tanzanian and indeed East African, it has to be Nyama Choma- which means grilled meat.
 It is a barbecue of goat, fish or chicken, with barbecued bananas or Ugali as side dishes.
 The dish is prepared by taking freshly slaughtered meat and slow–roasting it on a grill consisting of metal fencing on top of a bed of charcoal.

 Pilau is one of the dishes prepared only when there is a ceremony or during the weekends.
 It is a rice dish flavored with spices and prepared in stock whereby poultry, meat, fish or hard-boiled eggs may be added.
 It is originally a dish from West India but is now popular in the coastal areas of Tanzania.
-This meal is usually served with Kachumbari, an uncooked salad dish made up of chopped tomatoes, chili peppers and onions.
+This meal is usually served with Kachumbari, an uncooked salad dish made up of chopped tomatoes, chilli peppers and onions.

 4. Chapatti Bread